samyiin/EnglishDictionary/README.md

 1. I combined all the identified abbreviations in Aman and Feitelson's file, and manually expand them with the help of internet, chatgpt and stuff.
 2. I deleted some less common - far fetched expansion; or the name is very common in java programming but not so much in programming in general.
 (Some famous java libraries such as AWT - Abstract Window Toolkit; some domain specific terms in communication networks such as uuid - unique user identifier).
 3. I deleted some ambiguous ones: for example: "pos" can mean "position" or "positive" depend on context and there is no predominant one.
 4. Feitelson decided that some technical terms/domain specific terms are so pervalent that we do not need to expand them, but rather treat them as new words.
 I agree to a large extend, but I added two new rules: First the name have to be very common to a certain extent (I decide): names like "java" and "mysql".
-Second, the name does not have other common interpretations:
+Second, the name does not have other common interpretations.
+5. I then added some common python library names like numpy and scipy.
+(Since this original list is build on Java programs).
+6. I also made a list of common programming types and their common abbraviations. (like string, str, list, lst)

 **Any potential problems?**
 Expanding abbreviations is a semantic task, it also depends on context.
 But some abbreviations are so common that they almost always have only one kind of expansion.
 I try to use my subjective judgement to decide if this abbreviaiton is pervalent enough that there is almost only one kind of expansion.
 In later project I will use other ways such as LLM to expand abbreviations.
 Check out my ZipflawAnalysis repo.